Gilly7CE/Carpet-Addons-Not-Found/README.md

   - Run "Minecraft Client" in release and/or debug mode.
 If Minecraft loads then you know the configuration is okay.
   - Ensure any Mixin classes are declared `abstract`.

-If you have any issues doing any of these, please contact the following:
+If you have any issues doing any of these, or would like to request becoming a contributor, please contact the following:

 - Gilly7CE
   - Discord: Gilly7CE#7462